Graduate Diploma in Teaching and Learning (Primary)

 UC's College of Education, Health and Human Development has a national and international reputation for producing high-quality teacher graduates based on a 135-year tradition.
 UC is ranked in the top 100 universities in the world for Education (QS World University Rankings by Subject, 2017).

 Graduate certificates and diplomas require a relevant bachelor's degree.
 If you gained your qualifications overseas, these will need to be assessed to ensure they are of an equivalent standard.
 For information on gaining admission to UC teacher education programmes please see the Guide to Applying.

 Students for whom English is a second language are also required to meet the IELTS requirements for teacher education.

 Specific entry requirements

 Students wishing to enrol in the Graduate Diploma in Teaching and Learning (Primary) must have one of the following:

 - qualified for an equivalent bachelor's degree, or

 - been admitted ad eundem statum as entitled to enrol for the Graduate Diploma, and

 - approval as a candidate by the Dean of Education and Health Sciences, on the recommendation of a Selection Committee.

-For the full entry requirements see the Regulations for the Graduate Diploma in Teaching and Learning (Primary) or use the admission requirements checker.
+For the full entry requirements see the Regulations for the Graduate Diploma in Teaching and Learning (Primary).

 How to apply